Batyoaron/thm-writeups/gallery/writeup.md

 # Gallery THM writeup
 <a href = "https://tryhackme.com/room/gallery666"> https://tryhackme.com/room/gallery666 </a>

+<h3>1.
+Question: How many ports are open?</h3>  <br>
+Lets start with an nmap scan to get the number of open ports in the server!
 <br>

-1. Question: How many ports are open? lets start with an nmap scan to get the number of open ports in the server!
 ```
 $ nmap 10.10.4.212
 Starting Nmap 7.95 ( https://nmap.org ) at 2025-10-17 10:12 EDT